lubianat/curation_longtrail/adding_sheet_to_zenodo.md

 ## Reconciling to Wikidata

+tl;dr: Send tiago.lubiana.alves at usp.br and email, and he (I) will make that / help you with the process.

 Now the dataset is super searchable, what is great.
 However, we can extract even more value from the curation effort.